replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app/02-install-app/assignment.md

 In the admin console, continue to configure your application, run preflight checks, and deploy your application.

-Once your application is deployed, we can move on to the interactive troubleshooting exercises.
+Once your application is deployed and the admin console reports it is ready to use, we can move on to the interactive troubleshooting exercises.

 Click "Check" to continue.